Daniel-P-Lima/Daniel-P-Lima.github.io/_posts/2024-10-15-binary-tree.md

 ---
 layout: post
-title: Binary Tree
+title: Understanding Binary Trees and AVL Trees
 date: 2024-10-15 20:00:00
-description: Understanding What a Binary Tree Is
-tags: math code
+description: A Comprehensive Guide to Binary Trees and AVL Trees
+tags: data structures, algorithms, java, programming
-categories: algorithm
+categories: algorithms
 featured: true
+toc:
+  sidebar: left
 ---

-### Understanding What a Binary Tree Is
+# Understanding What a Binary Tree Is

-A binary tree is a data structure composed of nodes, where each node can have at most two children: one on the left and one on the right.
-Each node in the tree contains a value and references to its left and right children, which, in turn, can also have their own children, forming the hierarchical structure characteristic of a tree.
+A binary tree is a hierarchical data structure composed of nodes, where each node can have at most two children: a left child and a right child.
+Each node contains a value and references to its left and right children, which can themselves be roots of their own subtrees, forming a recursive, tree-like structure.

-Binary trees are fundamental in the study of data structures, being widely used in algorithms and systems due to their efficiency in searching, inserting, and organizing information.
-Because of their simplicity and versatility, understanding how they work is essential for advancing in computer science studies.
+Binary trees are fundamental in computer science, widely used in algorithms and systems for efficient searching, inserting, and organizing information.
+Understanding how they work is essential for advancing in data structures and algorithms.

+# Key Concepts

+- Root: The topmost node in the tree.
+- Subtree: Each child of a node can be considered the root of its own subtree.
+- Leaf: A node with no children; both its left and right references are null.
+- Height/Depth: The length of the longest path from the root to a leaf node.

+- Node in Binary Tree vs. Linked List: Nodes in a binary tree can have two children, while nodes in a linked list have only one next reference.
+Recursion plays a crucial role in binary trees, particularly in traversal and manipulation operations.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">